 Conclusion

-• There is compelling evidence that FAX customers demonstrate a very high level of satisfaction with the services provided on the bus system.
-The level of satisfaction for all features of the bus service has improved significantly since the previous two survey periods.
+• There is compelling evidence that FAX riders demonstrate a very high level of satisfaction with the services provided on the bus system.
+The high level of satisfaction for all features of bus service has been sustained over many years.